I write, curate, perform, and make ...

 Jenna is the founder and Creative Director of the arts and heritage organisation Digital Women’s Archive North (2015 -), and in 2019-2020 in collaboration with women artists, she co-founded the Centre for International Women Artists, a collective artist studio and gallery experiment in Manchester, UK.
 Jenna is also 1/4 of artist collective InsideOutsideHouse (2018 -).

-Jenna teaches across critical heritage studies theory and practice, heritage policy and management, landscapes and environmental humanities, intangible cultural heritage, heritage and conflict, art curation, museums studies and practice, arts and the city, and contemporary arts.
+Jenna teaches across critical heritage studies theory and practice, heritage policy and management, landscapes and environmental humanities, intangible cultural heritage, heritage and conflict, critical and creative ecologies, art curation, museums studies and practice, arts and the city, and contemporary arts.

 https://www.research.manchester.ac.uk/portal/jenna.ashton.html